aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-jpeg2000/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert EPUB to JPEG2000 via Java" h2="Export EPUB file to JPEG2000 within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert epub file to JPEG2000 image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export EPUB to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to JPEG2000.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an epub file to a JPEG2000 image in Java is a straightforward process that can be completed in two simple steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export an EPUB file to a JPEG image.
+The second step is to use the Aspose.Imaging for Java API, which is also part of the Aspose.Total for Java package.
+This API allows you to render the JPEG image to a JPEG2000 image.

+The Aspose.PDF for Java API is a powerful library that enables developers to create, edit, and convert PDF documents in Java applications.
+It provides a wide range of features, such as the ability to export EPUB files to JPEG images.
+The API also supports a variety of other file formats, including DOCX, XLSX, PPTX, HTML, and more.

+The Aspose.Imaging for Java API is a comprehensive library that enables developers to manipulate images in Java applications.
+It provides a wide range of features, such as the ability to render JPEG images to JPEG2000 images.
+The API also supports a variety of other image formats, including BMP, GIF, TIFF, PNG, and more.

+By using the Aspose.PDF for Java and Aspose.Imaging for Java APIs, developers can easily convert an epub file to a JPEG2000 image in Java.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for working with a variety of file formats in Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}